Published Answer

 What governance control does not mean

 That is why Rocket Pool governance questions often need more than one source type.
-A proposal document can define intent, a vote can show adoption, and implementation or operation may still require additional steps.
+A proposal can define intent, a vote can show adoption, and implementation or operation may still require a different actor, contract path, or follow-through step.